Desistance & Integration Support Programme

 If you are a family member or service provider you can complete the referral form.

 Please see the Support Services section for further details on the supports available on this programme.

-The remit of the Cork Alliance Centre does not extend to offering supports sex offenders.
+The remit of the Cork Alliance Centre does not extend to offering supports to sex offenders.

 Community Support Scheme (CSS)

 CSS is run in conjunction with the Irish Prison Service, and offers prisoners serving sentences between 3 and 12 months the opportunity to serve part of their sentence in the community rather than in the prison.
 This constructive community based alternative to imprisonment is a means of positive sentence management offering a chance for change for the prisoner in an effort to break the cycle of repeated short-term imprisonments.
 The opportunity to serve a sentence in the community rather than in prison is a short-term practical intervention linking those availing of this temporary release programme to services and service providers within their home locality, as a means to improve the individual’s chances of sustaining life outside of prison.

 Recruit Prison Officer Training

 The Cork Alliance Centre is also one of the agencies involved in the training of new Recruit Prison Officers.
 We co-facilitate a workshop in the Irish Prison Service College with James a former client.
 It is part of the innovative community focus of the Recruit Prison Officer training, including the user voice.
 We seek to provide Recruit Prison Officers with an insight into peoples journey into prison, life inside and what happens on release.
 We explore the desistance and change process and the important role they can play in it.

 We also participate in the Social Action Volunteer Project, where Recruit Prison Officers can choose to do a placement in our Centre.